Angels with Dirty Faces: Contemporary consensus

 The review aggregator Rotten Tomatoes reports 100% of critics have given the film a positive review based on 21 reviews collected retrospectively, with an average rating of 8.05/10.
 In 2005, Slant Magazine praised Angels with Dirty Faces for being Warner's "best gangster movie".
 Awarding four out of four stars, Jeremiah Kipp said: "Rocky Sullivan embodies all the qualities we love about bad guys."
 Cagney "offers a real intensity and a sense of playfulness," even as he shoots "fellow gangsters" dead.
 The final, "climactic" scene of "cowardice is unparalleled in gangster movies, and the more Cagney begs and screams, the more [we are] amazed at how he reduces the hero worship of gangsters to nothing.
 [The film marks] Cagney's finest hour in a career filled with great performances."

 Legacy

-Angels with Dirty Faces is widely regarded as one of the best films of all time; one of the finest in Cagney's career, and a "true example of brilliant American cinema."
+Angels with Dirty Faces is considered by some to be one of the finest films in Cagney's career, and a "true example of brilliant American cinema."
 In 2008, it was shortlisted by the American Film Institute for selection in its list of the top 100 movies of the last 100 years.
 In 2013, Steven Van Zandt named it as one of his "most favorite mob movies" in an article for Rolling Stone.
-Two years later, Slant Magazine named it 67th in a list of the "100 Best Film Noirs of All Time".
+In 2015, Slant Magazine named it 67th in a list of the "100 Best Film Noirs of All Time".